An average case efficient algorithm for solving two-variable linear Diophantine equations: Abstract

 \section{Abstract}

-Solving two-variable linear Diophantine equations has applications in many cryptographic protocols such as RSA and Elliptic curve cryptography.
-The Extended Euclid’s algorithm is the most widely used algorithm to solve these equations.
+{Solving two-variable linear Diophantine equations has applications in many cryptographic protocols such as RSA and Elliptic curve cryptography.
+The Extended Euclid’s algorithm is a well known algorithm to solve these equations.
 We revisit two algorithms to solve two-variable linear Diophantine equations.
 We write the iterative version of one of the revisited algorithms.
 For another, we do a fine-grained analysis of the number of recursive calls and arrive at a periodic function that represents the number of recursive calls.
-We find the period and use it to derive an accurate closed-form expression for the average number of recursive calls incurred by that algorithm.
-We find multiple loose upper bounds on the average number of recursive calls in different cases based on whether a solution exists or not.
-We find that for a fixed value of $a,b$ and a varying $c$, such that the equation $ax+by=c$ (where $a > b$) is solvable, we can find the solution in $O\left(\frac{\log b}{gcd(a,b)} \right)$ average number of recursions or steps.
-We computationally evaluate this bound as well as one more upper bound and compare them with the average number of recursive calls in Extended Euclid’s algorithm on a number of random $512$-bit inputs.
-We observe that the average number of iterations in the analyzed algorithm decreases with an increase in $gcd(a,b)$.
-We propose an iterative version of the algorithm.
+We find the period and use it to derive multiple upper bounds on the average number of recursive calls.
+The upper bounds conclude that the average number of recursive calls in the analyzed algorithm is a constant term improvement over the Extended Euclid's algorithm.
+We propose an iterative variant of the algorithm.
 We implement this algorithm and find that the average number of iterations by our algorithm is less than that of two existing algorithms.
+We compare the number of iterations in this algorithm and in Extended Euclid's algorithm.
+In the comparison, we find that for 100\% of the solvable instances of inputs, the iterations are less than that in Extended Euclid's algorithm.}